 This proxy statement is furnished to stockholders of Cyclerion Therapeutics, Inc., a Massachusetts corporation (the "Company" or "Cyclerion"), in connection with the solicitation of proxies by our Board of Directors (the "Board" or "Board of Directors") for use at our 2023 Annual Meeting of Stockholders (the "Annual Meeting"), including at any adjournments or postponements of the meeting.
-The Annual Meeting is scheduled to be held on May 15, 2023, at 8:00 a.m., Eastern Time, via live webcast at www.virtualshareholdermeeting.com/CYCN2023.
+The Annual Meeting is scheduled to be held on May 15, 2023, at 8:00 a.m., Eastern Time at the offices of Foley Hoag LLP located at Seaport West, 155 Seaport Blvd, #1600, Boston, MA 02210.

 As permitted by the rules of the Securities and Exchange Commission (the "SEC"), we are making this proxy statement and our Annual Report on Form 10-K for the fiscal year ended December 31, 2022, available to our stockholders electronically via the Internet at www.proxyvote.com.
-On or about April 3, 2023, we mailed to our stockholders a Notice of Internet Availability of Proxy Materials (the "Internet Notice"), containing instructions on how to access this proxy statement and vote online or by telephone.
+On or about , 2023, we mailed to our stockholders a Notice of Internet Availability of Proxy Materials (the "Internet Notice"), containing instructions on how to access this proxy statement and vote online or by telephone.
 If you received an Internet Notice by mail, you will not receive a printed copy of the proxy materials in the mail unless you specifically request them pursuant to the instructions provided in the Internet Notice.
 The Internet Notice instructs you on how to access and review all of the important information contained in this proxy statement.

 We are an "emerging growth company" as defined in the Jumpstart Our Business Startups Act of 2012.
-Accordingly, we have elected to comply with the scaled-down executive compensation disclosure requirements applicable to emerging growth companies and we are not required to, among other things, include a Compensation Discussion and Analysis, provide information relating to the ratio of total compensation of our chief executive officer to the median of the annual total compensation of all of our employees and include the pay versus performance disclosure in this proxy statement.
+Accordingly, we have elected to comply with the scaled-down executive compensation disclosure requirements applicable to emerging growth companies and we are not required to include a Compensation Discussion and Analysis section in this proxy statement.
 In addition, as an emerging growth company, we are not required to conduct votes seeking approval, on an advisory basis, of the compensation of our named executive officers or the frequency with which votes must be conducted.